shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 News
 ======
+- 2026.02: I serve as a Youth Editorial Board Member for ENGINEERING Information Technology & Electronic Engineering (2024-IF: 2.9).
 - 2026.02: One papers is accepted by CVPR 2026.
 - 2026.02: Two papers are accepted by PAKDD 2026 (oral), congratulations to co-authors.
 - 2026.01: I serve as a Junior Editorial Board Member for Intelligence & Robotics (2024-IF: 2.3).